anders94/tvhomerun-ios/README.md

 4. **Watch Episode**: Tap an episode to start playback
 5. **Resume**: Episodes automatically resume from where you left off
 6. **Auto-Play**: Next episode plays automatically when current episode ends
+7. **Delete Episode**: Swipe left on an episode and tap Delete (or long-press for menu)
+8. **Program Guide**: Tap the magnifying glass icon to browse upcoming programs
+9. **Schedule Recordings**: In the guide, tap a show and toggle "Record This Series"
+10. **Search Guide**: Use the search bar to find specific shows in the guide

 ## Development